DECKS INSPIRED BY THE TdM MODEL

-From left to right we have the French Type I Marseille Tarot made by Jean Payen (1713), and three Tarocchi decks made by respectively Schultori Torelli (Serravalle, Piedmont, mid 18th Century), Beltramo (Torino, second half of the 18th Century) and Giuseppe Smit (Bologna, mid 18th Century).
-Comment is not needed, the Frenck type I Marseille Tarot is clearly an ancestor of the 18th Century Tarocchi decks.
+From left to right we have a French Type I Marseille Tarot made by Jean Payen (1713), and three Tarocchi decks made by respectively Schultori Torelli (Serravalle, Piedmont, mid 18th Century), Beltramo (Torino, second half of the 18th Century) and Giuseppe Smit (Bologna, mid 18th Century).
+Comment is not needed, the French type I Marseille Tarot is clearly an ancestor of the 18th Century Tarocchi decks.

-Tarocchi decks in both languages were made in many Italian cities.
-As an example, we know of several decks that were made in Bologna (Osvaldo Menegazzi produced in 1986 under the name of Il Meneghello a beautiful reproduction of a late 18th Century Tarot of Bologna deck using French titles).
-But the most popular they were in the Piedmont area.
-When in the rest of Italy only Italian language decks were produced, in the Piedmont the habit continued to produce decks in both languages.
-As an example below cards of two decks produced in the first half of the 19th Century by the Torino based cardmaker Vergnano.
+Remark that the Torino-based Italian card makers did not blindly copy the French titles.
+La Maison Dieu of the Tarot of Marseille became La Maison on the Beltramo and Vergnano decks.
+Not shown here, but in both decks, Le Jugement became L'Ange (the angel).
+Tarocchi decks in both languages were made in many Italian cities, like Torino, Milano and Bologna.
+However, the French-titled cards persisted the longest in the Piedmont area.
+When in the rest of Italy only Italian language decks were produced, in the Piedmont the card makers continued to produce decks in both languages.
+As an example, here below cards of two earlier-mentioned decks, produced in the first half of the 19th Century by Vergnano.

 In Torino we see another particularity when moving from the French titled cards to the Italian titled cards.
-Some cardmakers try to distinguish themselves from the TdM pattern in changing some details on the cards.
-Let us have a look at the Beltramo/Rossi couple and to the Vergnano couple in both languages:
+Some card makers try to distinguish themselves from the TdM pattern, not only in changing the titles, but also in changing some details on the cards.
+Let us have a look at the Beltramo/Rossi couple shown before and to the Vergnano couple in both languages:

-The two leftmost cards are from the so-called Tarot of Lombardy and the two rightmost cards from the Dellarocca deck.
+The two leftmost cards are from the so-called Tarot of Lombardy, published around 1810, and the two rightmost cards are from the Soprafino deck, designed around 1835 by Carlo della Rocca.
 Remark on the tower the shield with the blazon of the Visconti family as a tribute to the 15th Century Milanese card makers.